GrantBirki/fastly-framework/README.md

 The example below shows many jobs running at once.
 They had testing errors so they failed and hence haulted the pipeline from continuing.

 ![fastly-multiple-jobs](docs/assets/fastly-multiple-jobs.png)

-## Documentation 📚

-### Table of Contents

-Here is the table of contents for the documentation folder.
-See below for other doc links.

-New to Fastly?
-The [Getting Started](docs/getting-started.md) doc is your place to start.

-View the following documents for specific details around each subject:

-* [getting-started](docs/getting-started.md) - The best place for newcomers
-* [learning](docs/learning.md) - A guide for learning all things Fastly
-* [fastly-to-insights](code/logs/fastly-to-insights/README.md) - Aggregated metrics collection from Fastly to New Relic
-* [new-service](docs/new-service.md) - A guide for creating a new service in Fastly using this repo
-* [pipeline](docs/pipeline.md) - General Pipeline framework information
-* [rapid-rollback](docs/rapid-rollback.md) - Information about the rapid-rollback stage of the pipeline
-* [slack](docs/slack.md) - For setting up Slack integrations with this pipeline
-* [terraform-reference](docs/terraform-reference.md) - How to use common Terraform blocks to configure your Fastly service
-* [vcl-include-and-snippets](docs/vcl-include-and-snippets.md) - Details about VCL include statements vs snippets.
-This guide has examples about how to use both and the key differences between them.

-### Additional Documentation

-The following links are to other doc pages and READMEs in this repo that are not in this specific folder.

-* [ci folder details readme](/code/ci/README.md) - Details about the `/code/ci` folder
-* [fastly-ci readme](/code/ci/docker/README.md) - Details about the stock CICD image with Terraform
-* [logs folder readme](/code/logs/README.md) - Details about the logs folder

 ## Contributing